 - Apply to TSC and meet the general TSC admission requirements.
 (Available in the TSC Office of the registrar).
 TSC Enrollment Checklist

-- VN applicants will complete the HESI assessment test.
-The HESI entrance exam is a standardized exam to assess skill level in Reading Comprehension, Grammar, Vocabulary, Math, Biology, and Anatomy & Physiology.
+- VN applicants will complete the HESI A2 assessment test and Critical Thinking exam.
+The HESI A2 entrance exam is a standardized exam to assess skill level in Math, Reading Comprehension, Grammar, Vocabulary, Biology, Anatomy & Physiology and Critical Thinking exam assesses problem solving, biases, and ethical dilemmas, argument analysis, and analysis of data.

 - Testing is conducted on set dates.
 HESI exams may be taken twice per calendar year.
 If repeating the HESI entrance exams, a 30-day window is required between exams, as well as a remediation packet prior to taking the repeat exam.